Robert, newly anointed First Baronet Ballard, scowled at the dark-haired reflection in his dressing mirror.

 “Thank you, Jameson.
 I don’t know what I’d do without you,” he sardonically noted.

-“Neither do I, sir.
-Which is what makes it such a pleasure to serve you.
-For you have a fine figure, a fine mind and a fine manner, and with just a tad more training, will do your title proud.”
+“You’re too hard on yourself, sir.
+You have a fine figure, a fine mind and a fine manner, and with just a tad more practice will do yourself proud.”

 “I appreciate the thought, Jameson, but no matter how long you polish a lump of coal, it will never turn into a diamond.”

 “You shouldn’t think like that, sir,” Jameson said.
 “You may feel like a lump of coal sometimes, but you really are a diamond in the rough.”

 Robert sighed.
 “If you say so.”

 “That I do.
 I’ve served many a master in my fifty years, and you’ve got it in you to go as far as any of them.”